5 min read

 What Exactly Are Containers?

 They solve the “it works on my machine” problem by packaging the application code, its dependencies, and its runtime configuration into a consistent unit.
-Whether you’re running it on your laptop, a data centre VM, or in the cloud—the container behaves exactly the same.
+Whether you are running it on your laptop, a data centre VM, or in the cloud, the container behaves exactly the same.

 Virtual Machines vs. Containers